top of page

 Bibliography

-Jerome of Stridon and Gennadius of Massilia.
+Jerome and Gennadius.
 "Lives of Illustrious Men."
-Trans.
-Ernest Cushing Richardson.
-Nicene and Post-Nicene Fathers, Ser.
+Translated by Ernest Cushing Richardson.
+In Nicene and Post-Nicene Fathers, Ser.
 2, Vol. 3: Theodoret, Jerome, Gennadius, and Rufinus: Historical Writings.
-Eds.
-Philip Schaff and Henry Wace.
-Grand Rapids: Eerdmans, 1892. p.
-361. Christian Classics Ethereal Library, Calvin University. (link).
+Edited by Philip Schaff and Henry Wace.
+Grand Rapids: Eerdmans, 1892.

-Papias of Hierapolis.
+Papias.
 "The Fragments of Papias."
-Ante-Nicene Fathers, Vol. 1: The Apostolic Fathers, Justin Martyr, Irenaeus.
-Eds.
-Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
-Grand Rapids: Eerdmans, 1885. p.
-155. Christian Classics Ethereal Library, Calvin University. (link).
+In Ante-Nicene Fathers, Vol. 1: The Apostolic Fathers, Justin Martyr, Irenaeus.
+Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
+Grand Rapids: Eerdmans, 1885.

 bottom of page